yosle/tropipayjs-docs/src/content/docs/guides/api-credentials.md

 description: Seting up your account credentials.
 ---

-To use the API you need a client ID and client secret, you can get those creating an "App credential".
-You can follow the same steps in the test environment and the real Tropipay App, just remember being careful with your real account 😉 :
+To use the API, you need a client ID and client secret, which you can obtain by creating an 'App credential.'
+You can follow the same steps in both the test environment and the real Tropipay App, just remember to be careful with your real account 😉.

 ## Setting up your credentials